Celebrate Your Teachers Who Impacted Your Life

 Mrs. Frank established a good foundation for my subsequent teachers to build upon.

-Last, Professor Britten guided me in living fully: merging knowledge, work, faith, and family into one holistic understanding.
+Professor Britten guided me in living fully by merging knowledge, work, faith, and family into one holistic understanding.

 My list of honorable mentions is a lengthy one, comprised of longsuffering educators who toiled to give children a better chance at tomorrow.
 Though not always appreciative of their efforts, and occasionally disrespectful, we learned nonetheless, sometimes in spite of ourselves.